-You may think that losing weight and losing fat is the same thing.
-However – in reality – it is not, and while the pounds are coming down, not all that is gone is strictly fat.
+If you lose fat, do you think you are losing weight and well?
+Are they the same thing?
+In reality – it is not, and while the pounds are coming down, not all that is gone is strictly fat.
 Among the first to go will be water weight, after which will indeed come the fat.
 Yet, there often remain those final deposits, usually around your midsection, which are the most difficult to shake, and the easiest to pack on, for most.

 You are what you eat